jbenet/data/dev/roadmap.md

 Installed datasets go into the `data/` directory (configurable) of the project.
 Should download compressed files, and use array of mirrors.

-## data publish

-    data publish

-Upload and register this package to the dataset index (datadex, configurable).
-Registered packages require extra definitions in their `Datafile`.

-Things to do:

-- ensure there is a version
-- ensure there is a title
-- prompt for a description
-- prompt for a license ?
-- ensure there is >1 mirror
-- verify mirror validity
-- if version change + old versions exist:
-  - ensure mirrors are distinct
-  - ensure version is increment (unless -f)
-- zero-out hash, compute hash, paste hash
-- post datafile to datadex/publish

 ## data upload

     data upload <storage service>